+When the royal couple do become parents, there will be many — we repeat: many — rules they must follow.
 Curious to know more?
-We share the royal parenting rules Prince Harry and Meghan Markle will have to follow once they become parents, ahead.
+We share the 15 royal parenting rules Prince Harry and Meghan Markle will have to follow once they become parents, ahead, including the 1 item of clothing any son they have will never be allowed to wear (No. 7).

 One rule all royal parents must follow?
 They must baptize their children.
 But, that’s not all.
 The royal family baptizes their children in a special vessel that has been used by nearly every royal since 1841.

-Next: Prince William breaks this rule all the time.
+Next: William and Kate break this royal parenting rule all the time.

 2. Heirs can’t travel together

 One of the most important parenting rules royals must follow?
 Two heirs can’t travel together.
-While this most likely won’t apply to Prince Harry and his future son — since, Prince William is second in line to the throne — there’s still a possibility.
+While this most likely won’t apply to Prince Harry and his future son — since Prince William is second in line to the throne — it’s still a possibility.

 3. They will have to teach them to wave properly